 Retirees from the University of Colorado

-Retired employees selecting the Alternate Medicare Plan (AMP) must submit a W-4 Form and a Direct Deposit Authorization form.
+Retired employees selecting the Alternate Medicare Payment (AMP) must submit a W-4 Form and a Direct Deposit Authorization form.
 All retirees receiving AMP payments will receive a W-2 tax statement at the end of each tax year.

 University of Colorado retirees returning to work at CU